Mangkunegara IX

-Mangkunegara IX (18 August 1951 – 13 August 2021) was the traditional ruler of the former state of Mangkunegaran, located in Java, Indonesia.
-He succeeded his father, Mangkunegara VIII, as Duke of Mangkunegaran on 3 September 1987.
-His full royal name was Kanjeng Gusti Pangeran Adipati Arya Mangkunegara.
+Mangkunegara IX, 9th Duke of Mangkunegaran (18 August 1951 – 13 August 2021) was the traditional ruler of the former state of Mangkunegaran, located in Java, Indonesia.
+He succeeded his father, Mangkunegara VIII, as the 9th Ruler of Mangkunegaran on 3 September 1987.
+His full royal name was Kanjeng Gusti Pangeran Adipati Arya Mangkunegara IX.

 Prior to his accession he was named Gusti Pangeran Hadiningrat Sujiwa Kusuma.
 In the meantime G.P.H.
 Sudjiwo Kusumo became viceroy in Mangkunegaran.

 His accession was controversial because for the first time in Indonesian history, Mangkunegaran involved relatives outside the core to participate in the decision.

 Early life

 He was born in Surakarta the son of Mangkunegara VIII with brothers crown prince G.P.H.
 Radityo Prabukusumo, B.R.Aj.
 Retno Satuti.
 Rahadiyan Yamin, B.R.Aj.
 Retno Rosati Hudiono Kadarisman, B.R.M.
 Susaktyo, B.R.M.
 Herwasto, B.R.M.
 Kumiyakto and B.R.Aj.
 Retno Astrini.

 His maternal grandfather and father were their brother and sister's son Mangkunegara V. His maternal grandfather was Prince Suryakusuma descended from the father whose grandfather was Mangkunegara VII.